arcan1s/ahriman/docs/advanced-usage/views.rst

            # check public methods of the BaseView class for all available controls
            raise HTTPNoContent

-The ``get()`` method can be decorated by ``aiohttp_apispec`` methods, but we will leave it for self-study.
-Consider checking examples of usages in the main package.
+The ``get()`` method can be decorated by ``aiohttp_apispec`` methods, but we will leave it for a self-study, please, consider to check examples of usages in the main package.

-In order to view to be set correctly to routes list, few more options are required to be set.
+In order to view to be added to the route list correctly, few more properties are required to be set.
 First of all, it is required to specify ``ROUTES`` (list of strings), which contains list of all available routes, e.g.:

 .. code-block:: python